-or to the people.
-8. That the Governor be desired to transmit a copy of the foregoing resolutions to the executive authority of the other States, with a request that the same be communicated to the Legislature thereof, and that-a copy be furnished to each of the Senators and Representatives, representing this State in the Congress of the United States.
+8. That the Governor be desired to transmit a copy of the foregoing resolutions to the executive authority of the other States, with a request that the same be good or bad, may be obnoxious to the view or marked | communicated to the Legislature thereof, and that a by the suspicions of the President, or to be thought | copy be furnished to each of the Senators and Repredangerous to his or their elections or other interest, sentatives, representing this State in the Congress of

 Black Republican Platform.

-Resolved, That we, the delegated representatives of the Republican electors of the United States, in convention assembled, in the discharge of the duty we owe to our constituents and our country, unite in the following declaration: 1.
-That the history of the nation during the last four years has established the propriety and necessity of the organization and perpetuation of the Republican party; and that the causes which called it into existence are permanent in their nature, and now, more than ever before, demand its peaceful and constitutional triumph.
-2. That the maintenance of the Federal Constitution is essential to the preservation of our republican institutions, and shall be preserved; that we solemnly re-assert the self-evident truths that all are endowed by their Creator with certain inalienable rights, among which are those of life, liberty, and the puasuit of happiness; that governments are instituted among men to secure the enjoyments of these rights.
-3. That to the Union of the States this nation owes its unprecedented increase in population, its surprising development of material resources, its rapid augmentation of wealth, its happiness at home and its honor abroad, and we hold in abhorrence all schemes for disunion, come from whatever source they may; and we congratulate the country that no Republican member of Congress has uttered or countenanced a dent than the solid rights of innocence, the claims of threat of disunion, so often made by the Democratic members of Congress without rebuke, and with applause from their political associates; and we denounce those threats of disunion in case of a popular overthrow of their ascendency, as denying the vital principle of a free government, and as an avowal of contemplated treason, which it is the imperative duty of an indignant people strongly to rebuke and forever
+Resolved.
+That we, the delegated representatives of the Republican electors of the United States, in convention assembled, in the discharge of the duty we owe to our constituents and our country, unite in the following declaration:

+1. That the history of the nation during the last four years has established the propriety and necessity of the organization and perpetuation of the Republican party; and that the causes which called it into existence are permanent in their nature, and now, more than ever before, demand its peaceful and constitutional triumph.

+2. That the maintenance of the Federal Constitution is essential to the preservation of our republican obliged to trust with power, that our constitution has institutions, and shall be preserved; that we solemnaccordingly fixed the limits to which and no further | ly re-assert the self-evident truths that all are endowed our confidence may go; and let the honest advocates | by their Creator with certain inalicnable rights, among which are those of life, liberty, and the puasuit of happiness; that governments are instituted among men to secure the enjoyments of these rights.

+3. That to the Union of the States this nation owes its unprecedented increase in population, its surprising development of material resources, its rapid augmentation of wealth, its happiness at home and it accepted over the friendly strangers, to whom the honor abroad, and we hold in abhorrence all schemes mild spirit of our country and its laws have pledged | for disunion, come from whatever source they may; hospitality and protection; that the men of our choice | and we congratulate the country that no Republican have more respected the bare suspicions of the Presi- member of Congress has uttered or countenanced dent than the solid rights of innocence, the claims of threat of disunion, so often made by the Demogratic members of Congress without rebuke, and with applause from their political associates; and we denounce those threats of disunion in case of a popular overthrow of their ascendency, as denying the gital principle of a free government, and as an avowed of contemplated treason, which it is the imperative uty pression of their sentiments on the acts concerning of an indignant people strongly to rebuke and for ever